stoeps13/connections-doc/source/connectors/admin/r_files_plugin_SPNEGO_config.md

 To do so, create a krb5.ini file that corresponds with your Active Directory configuration.
 This file must be placed in the<Notes\_Install\_Dir\>\\framework\\rcp\\deploy\\extras directory.
 Alternatively, the file can be placed in the <Notes\_Install\_Dir\>\\deploy\\extras directory of the Notes install package for global deployment.
 Alternatively, this configuration file can be pushed to the Notes client from Domino server by policy.
 This requires the version of Domino template should be equal or later than 8.5.3.

+!!! note
-**Note:** The krb5.ini file can be pushed down to all clients via Domino policy.
+    The krb5.ini file can be pushed down to all clients via Domino policy.
 The following shows a sample krb5.ini used in cross-realms, CLIENT.IBM.COM and SERVER.IBM.COM.
 Change sample names based on your actual environment:

 ```
 [libdefaults]